 A insolvent compulsory liquidation is the route that HMRC will follow to pursue unpaid taxes from the company.
 HMRC will issue a threat of company winding up and will then issue a winding up petition through the courts.
 This proceeds to a court hearing to place the company into compulsory liquidation.

 HMRC will usually allow a company director to use a voluntary liquidation in place of a compulsory liquidation even after a winding up petition has been presented by them.

 - Creditors’ Voluntary Liquidations can only have Licensed Insolvency Practitioners appointed

 - A Compulsory Liquidation will appoint the Official Receiver a Company Liquidator; though it’s possible that an Insolvency Practitioner may be appointed as the Compulsory Liquidator at a later point

 Though the role of a liquidator is restricted to those who are qualified and licensed, this restriction does not apply to those giving advice about insolvency, liquidation and rescue.
 Naturally we would recommend taking advice from someone that will act as the liquidator of your company and is therefore licensed

-- We wouldn’t want to mislead you with eye catching headlines that turn out to be eye watering.
-We’d rather be upfront about costs; in fact you’ll be pleased with our prices and in the vast majority of cases we are able to work on a fixed fee basis
+- We wouldn’t want to mislead you with eye catching headlines that turn out to be eye watering costs.
+We’d rather be upfront about costs; in fact you’ll be pleased with our prices and in the many cases we are able to work on a fixed fee basis

 - We will quote you on your actual situation and will be glad to offer you a price, that you can take or leave as you wish